-Here’s what I’ve been thinking about lately…there are many paths to building your visibility on the Web.
+Here’s what I’ve been thinking about lately…there are many paths to building your online visibility.
 In fact, there are so many paths that it can seem overwhelming, confusing, complicated and downright unpleasant.

 I don’t know about you, but if I find a task to be complicated and unpleasant, I have little desire to do it.
 I procrastinate and do a half-a**ed job at whatever it is I’m “supposed” to be doing.